kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/esp32-ota-updates/index.md

 This is a new firmware that we are going to update our ESP32 to.

-Next, we should host it on HTTP server.
+Next, we should host it on the HTTP server.
 ESP32 is also able to download its firmware from the HTTPS server but to keep things simple we chose HTTP.

 Let's host compiled binary.